Calibrated Mechanism Design: Proof of auxiliary results

 Let $\csignals_i=\Delta(\Alloci)^{\Typesi}$ and define $\excdf^*(\state,\cor_0)=(\csignal_1,\dots,\csignal_N)\in\times_{i\in[N]}\csignals_i$, where

 By definition, the information structure is calibrated relative to full participation and truthful reporting.

 We now show that full participation and truthful reporting is a best response to others participating and truthfully reporting into the mechanism.
-To this end, consider player $i$'s payoff from submitting report $\typeb_i$ when observing $\csignal_i$.
-Denoting by $\Sigma(\state,\csignal_i)$ the set of $\cor_0$ such that $\excdf_i^*=\csignal_i$, this payoff is given by:\footnote{In the expressions that follow, recall the full participation mechanism $\mechanism_N^*$ already averages over the players' own randomization devices.} { { }}
+To this end, consider agent $i$'s payoff from submitting report $\typeb_i$ when observing $\csignal_i$.
+Denoting by $\Sigma(\state,\csignal_i)$ the set of $\cor_0$ such that $\excdf_i^*=\csignal_i$, this payoff is given by:\footnote{In the expressions that follow, recall the full participation mechanism $\mechanism_N^*$ already averages over the agents' own randomization devices.} { { }}

 where